Install Gemini CLI on Linux

 Next Steps

-Excellent!
-Gemini CLI is now installed on your Linux system.
-Configure your API key to start using it:
+Gemini CLI is now installed on the Linux system.
+Configure an API key to start using it: